Kimserey/BasketTracker/README.md

 # TODO

- 1. numeric issue
+ 1. Change date format to - Tuestday, 1 August 2016
- 2. Change date format to - Tuestday, 1 August 2016
+ 2. Place time under the date in list
- 3. Place time under the date in list
+ 3. Splashscreen
- 4. Splashscreen
+ 4. About page
- 5. About page
+ 5. Convert add/update screens to modal